poseidonos/poseidonos/README.md

 Index |Name       |DatetimeCreated       |DatetimeUpdated       |Status
 ----- |---------- |--------------------- |--------------------- |----------
 ```
-POS array can be deleted only when it is in OFFLINE state.
+POS array can be deleted only when it is in the OFFLINE state.

 ### Step 14.
 Stop POS
 Shutdown pos using the system stop commnad.
 The shutdown process may take a few minutes.